MAT Fellow Steve Neumann’s Interview with the PA Secretary of Education

 Pennsylvania Education Secretary Pedro Rivera

-On January 10, 2017, current MAT Fellow and Moravian College alumnus (‘94) Steve Neumann had an amazing opportunity to interview Pennsylvania Secretary of Education Pedro Rivera for a special issue of Fig, a magazine based in Lancaster, PA.
+On January 10, 2017, current MAT Fellow and Moravian University alumnus (‘94) Steve Neumann had an amazing opportunity to interview Pennsylvania Secretary of Education Pedro Rivera for a special issue of Fig, a magazine based in Lancaster, PA.
 The issue, titled “Fig Stories,” is a collection of insightful profiles featuring Lancaster County's most influential leaders, bold thinkers, and agents of change.

 Pedro Rivera was the first member of his family to graduate from college.
 Though he had originally contemplated a career in engineering, his first-year humanities course at Penn State University involved tutoring kids in math at Reading High School.